-Whenever you are shutting down or restarting your PC, Windows 10 offers you the choice to save your work before it closes down any open programs.
+Whenever you are shutting down or restarting your PC, Windows 10 and Windows 11 offers you the choice to save your work before it closes down any open programs.
 In that case, you simply press the Cancel button at the bottom of the window and save your open work.
 However, if you have already saved your work, you can simply click on the Shut down anyway button at the bottom of the window.
 If you do not choose anything for a minute, it takes you back to the desktop.

 But, if you want to shut down or restart your Windows 10 PC automatically, surpassing the prompt and save some time, you simply need to make a few changes to the registry.
 However, before making the changes, make sure that you get used to saving your work every time before you restart or shut down your Windows 10 PC.